Prinsphield/Wechat_AutoJump/readme.md

 - `--phone` has two options: Android or IOS.
 - `--sensitivity` is the constant parameter that controls the pressing time.
-- `nn_play.py` using algorithm based on Convolutional Neural Network, support Android and IOS (more robust)
+- `nn_play.py` uses CNN-based coarse-to-fine model, supporting Android and IOS (more robust)
-- `play.py` using algorithm based on CV, support Android and IOS (it may fail sometimes)
+- `play.py` uses multiscale search and fast search algorithms, supporting Android and IOS (it may fail sometimes in other phones)

 ## Performance